 As mentioned, children are not immune to the effects of anxiety.
 In fact, over 25% of young people between the ages of 13 and 18 years old are living with anxiety.
 Signs that a child is being left untreated for an anxiety disorder include performing poorly in school, missing out on important social experiences and engaging in substance use.

 It should also be noted that anxiety disorders in both children and adults can co-occur with other disorders.
-The most common are depression, eating disorders and ADHD.
-They can also co-occur with addiction issues.
+The most common are depression, eating disorders and ADHD, which can also co-occur with addiction issues.

-The National Institute on Drug Abuse has found that individuals who are diagnosed with a mental health disorder are often diagnosed with a substance use disorder, too.
+Individuals who have a mental health disorder often also have a substance use disorder.
 In terms of adolescents, 60% of those who are admitted to a community-based substance use disorder treatment program also meet the diagnostic criteria for mental illness.
 Individuals diagnosed with depression, anxiety disorders, schizophrenia and personality disorders are more likely to develop a substance use disorder.
 The rates of alcohol use also go up when someone is dealing with anxiety.
 Studies have shown that approximately 20% of Americans living with anxiety or a mood disorder such as depression have issues with alcohol or drug use.

 When comorbidity exists, doctors have to be extra careful with their diagnosis and treatment.
 Essentially, they have to peel away the layers to figure out what symptoms belong to the correct condition.
 If the substance use disorder came first, a doctor may not be able to prescribe medication because the patient has a higher risk of not using it as prescribed.

-For psychiatrists, anxiety and substance use disorders are the most common conditions seen in patients.
-One treatment option that is used for these cases is pharmacotherapy.
+For psychiatrists, anxiety and substance use disorders are the most common conditions in patients.
+One treatment option for these cases is pharmacotherapy.
 The recommendation has become that a patient who exhibits both disorders should have their disorders treated simultaneously.
 Researchers agree that there is still a long way to go in developing the best treatment practices for co-occurring disorders.
-The treatments that exist at this time, though, seem to be getting the job done.

 Treatment for Generalized Anxiety Disorder

 For the person who is experiencing generalized anxiety disorder, it may seem as if it is impossible to get over the condition.
-However, there are several treatment options.
-Among them are:
+However, there are several treatment options, including:

 - Mindfulness-based approaches